-- Fall 2013 schedule, fees, programs & classes (registration begins Aug 26)
+- Spring 2016 schedule, fees, programs & classes (pdf)

-- Otoño 2013 horario, tarifas, programas y clases
+- primavera 2016 horario, cuotas, programas y clases (pdf)

 Determining the correct level for your child prior to registration is crucial.
 It's not always possible to transfer incorrectly placed children from one level to another once the class begins.
 Read the following descriptions carefully or call 654-7511 for assistance to help select what level is right for your child.